faizalmy/bigquery-ai-hackathon/docs/architecture/project_structure.md

 ---

-**🎯 This BigQuery AI-focused structure ensures systematic development, clear deliverables, and maximum competition success while maintaining scalability for future growth.
-The structure is optimized for the Generative AI track and aligns with BigQuery AI Hackathon requirements.**
+**🎯 This Track 1 (Generative AI) focused structure ensures systematic development, clear deliverables, and maximum competition success while maintaining scalability for future growth.
+The structure is optimized for the Generative AI track and perfectly aligns with BigQuery AI Hackathon Track 1 requirements.**